 Published on January 2nd, 2016 | by Joey Finnegan0

 Michaels, Hall, Nash, Waltman and Levesque.
 These are five men who made up the now infamous backstage group called The Kliq.
 They came together and ultimately dominated the WWF locker room.
-Unfortunately, according to many within the business, they did so with back-stabbing and politicking.
+According to many within the business, they did so with back-stabbing and politicking.
 In today’s edition of Pro Wrestling Stories, we delve into The Kliq’s checkered past.

 Joey Finnegan (@) of Nerdopotamus.net spent a lot of time helping out with today’s story.
 Nerdopotamus.net is a site which covers wrestling, movies + TV, gaming, and everything in between.
-If this is something you might be interested, give their site a look!
+If this is something you might be interested in, give their site a look!
 And if you haven’t already, check out his first collaboration with us: The Tragic Tale on How Perry Saturn’s Life Went Downhill After Heroically Stopping a Rape.

 Bret Hart on The Kliq:

 “They were literally a cancer in the dressing room, all of them.
 I don’t doubt that Shawn Michaels is sorry for a lot of that kind of behavior.
 Kevin Nash was a great wrestler and a good guy, but I don’t think he could be that proud of that association.
 It was a cancerous environment in the dressing room with those guys and they certainly did more negative than positive to the business.

 “They were literally a cancer in the dressing room, all of them.”